 Computer vision is a relatively young AI technology that revolutionizes the way machines and humans partner.
 It focuses on training intelligent computer algorithms to understand and interpret visual data without being explicitly programmed in a particular program or language.

-As long as we depend on our own senses exclusively, examination and diagnosis of diseases and health issues are the doctors’ responsibility.
+As long as we depend on our own senses exclusively, examining and diagnosing diseases and health issues are the doctors’ responsibility.
 The results depend on what their eyes, ears, and touch can detect.
 Perception is limited to how the human eye and mind interpret reality.

 See also: How to Create an Image Recognition App